 - TRA-1.
 Intersection #2.
 Rancho Bernardo Road/ Via Del Campo The Project shall reconstruct the median on the south leg of the intersection and restripe the northbound approach within the existing paved width to provide a third lane (an exclusive left-turn lane), thru lane, and dedicated right-turn lane.
+In addition, a traffic signal modification if required.
 Implementation of this improvement reduces the cumulative impact to below significant levels. - TRA-2.
 Intersection #3.
 Rancho Bernardo Road/ Matinal Road/ Project Access Restripe the northbound approach to provide a shared left-turn/thru lane and a dedicated right-turn lane.
 Implementation of these improvements reduces this cumulative impact to below significant levels.